iiitbtheoryclub/iiitbtheoryclub.github.io/blog.md

 permalink: /blog/
 ---

-We will post questions, articles contributed by the students, or anything fun found online.
+We will post relevant articles contributed by the students here.